This is a hands-on history of electromagnetism and how it led to the invention of the motor.

 This workshop is set in a historical context but in a series of hands on activities, students will dramatically improve their understanding of how magnetism and electricity are linked and the important electromagnetic principles which drive our modern world.

 Following a practical reminder of basic magnetic principles students will see how liquids can be magnetised.
 After making an electromagnet and a demonstration of Faraday’s original electric motor they will build a simple battery powered motor that uses similar principles.
-Finally the students will be challenged to build a working DC motor.

 The maximum group size is 24.
 Actual group sizes depend on age and circumstance, for more info contact the team at email@example.com.